tehuel/bennugd-redesign/content/docs/functions/glob.md

     STRING glob ( <STRING criteria> )

 Gets a single filename or directoryname matching the criteria.
-If the same criteria is specified, it keeps returning new items on subsequent calls until it can't find any more, in which case it returns "".
-When different criteria are specified, the search is 'reset'.
-To reset the search without returning an item, use "" as criteria.
+If the same criteria is specified, it keeps returning new items on subsequent calls until it can't find any more, in which case it returns `""`.
+When different criteria are specified, the search is _'reset'_.
+To reset the search without returning an item, use `""` as criteria.

-After a call to glob(), the global struct fileinfo is filled with information about the last file/directory entry returned.
+After a call to `glob()`, the global struct fileinfo is filled with information about the last file/directory entry returned.

 ## Parameters

-STRING criteria - The search criteria to which the returned filenames apply. "" to reset search.
+- STRING criteria - The search criteria to which the returned filenames apply. `""` to reset search.

 ## Returns